 Choosing the simple geometry of Fig.~\ref{Fig:scatteringplane}, the incoming electric field can be decomposed as follows:

-i.e. with no $\hat z'$ component, since this is the direction of propagation.
-When the electric field interacts with the electron, this starts to oscillate and to emit electromagnetic waves in almost all directions.
-The ``almost'' is make quantitative by \textbf{Larmor formula}, for which the irradiated power per solid angle is:
+When the electric field interacts with the electron, it begins to oscillate and emit electromagnetic waves in almost all directions.
+The ``almost'' is made quantitative by \textbf{the Larmor formula}, which establishes that the irradiated power per solid angle is:

 where $\mathbf a$ is the electron acceleration.
-See e.g. \cite{1998clel.book.....J} and note that here we are using Gaussian units for which $[F] = [e^2/r^2]$, i.e. the force can be dimensionally expressed as squared Coulomb divided by a squared length.
-For a particular outgoing polarisation say $\hat\epsilon$, we make the scalar product with $\hat\epsilon$ in the square modulus of the above formula and obtain:
+See, for example, \cite{1998clel.book.....J} and note that here we are using Gaussian units for which $[F] = [e^2/r^2]$, i.e., the force can be dimensionally expressed as squared Coulomb divided by a squared length.
+For a particular outgoing polarization, say $\hat\epsilon$, we make the scalar product with $\hat\epsilon$ in the square modulus of the above formula and obtain:

 The acceleration of the electron is produced by the incident electric field $\mathbf E'$:

 so that: